-If a prospective student sends documentation to SSD and does not complete the process to determine eligibility for services, the documentation will be stored for at least one year from the last contact.
+If a prospective student sends documentation to D&A and does not complete the process to determine eligibility for services, the documentation will be stored for at least one year from the last contact.

 A file is considered Active when the documentation is sufficient and the student has completed an intake interview and signed the Acceptance of Services Form.
 If any of these elements are missing, the file will be considered Pending.
 Students are not eligible to begin using accommodations until their files are Active.